Kirklees Youth Justice Service

 Kirklees YJS Court Officer or representative attends Leeds Youth Court to assist Kirklees Young people whenever they attend for hearings.

-Our main objective is to help and assist young people and their families through their current court orders and to prevent any further offending.
+Their main objective is to help and assist young people and their families through their current court orders and to prevent any further offending.

 Kirklees YJS have achieved SEND Quality Lead Status through the ‘Achievement for All’ charity process in 2018 and the Restorative Service Quality Mark through the Restorative Justice Council in 2019.